reveng007/DareDevil/README.md

 When I used the whole binary, I got the above detection stats as I had already shown above :woozy_face:. \
 According to mathematics, I  should have got 4 detections, why one ? and why that particular AV only?\
 I am really not getting it, if I get time, I will look into it, again.
 Not getting a cleansheet is really annoying ;(

+### NOTE:
+If anyone viewing this find out something wrong or if you think, I haven't credited your or work of someone else, please contact me via my socials.
+I didn't intensionally mean to do that but sometimes I simply forget, sorry! :sweat_smile:

 ### Resources and Credits: